 - What level of risk are you willing to accept?

-- Do you have any health-related restrictions on your options?
+- Do you have any health issues that may restrict your options?

 - Do you want to still use your internal genitals (vagina)?